rabbitmq/chef-cookbook/README.md

 `rabbitmq::erlang_package` is a recipe that provisions latest Erlang packages from team RabbitMQ.
 The packages support

- * Debian Jessie and Stretch
+ * Debian Stretch and Buster
  * Ubuntu 16.04 and 18.04
  * CentOS 7
  * CentOS 6